 Note 1: The DRA (Diameter Routing Agent) shown in the figure above is defined in 3GPP TS 29.213 [49].
-A DRA is a proxy or a redirect agent, which ensures that all Diameter sessions established over the Gx, S9, Gxx and Rx reference points to a certain IP-CAN session and reaching the same PCRF when multiple and separately addressable PCRFs have been deployed in a Diameter realm.
-Note that a PMN that does not have multiple instances of EPC elements does not necessarily require DRA.
+A DRA is a proxy or a redirect agent, which ensures that all Diameter sessions established over the Gx, S9, Gxx and Rx reference points to a certain IP-CAN session and reaching the same PCRF when multiple and separately addressable PCRFs have been

-Note 2: In order to prevent Diameter procedure timer expiry between PMN end points, it is advised that processing time in the HSS, and any element involved in handling Diameter messages between PMNs illustrated in Figure 5, is kept as minimal as possible.
+Note 2: To prevent Diameter procedure timer expiry between PMN end points, it is advised that processing time in the HSS, and any element involved in handling Diameter messages between PMNs illustrated in Figure 5, is kept as minimal as possible.
 This will ensure Diameter procedures between PMNs are completed before a timer elapses that may cause a procedure such as an Update Location to fail.